Thousands that owe child support at risk in Maryland

 This means that with the switch to electronic payment of government benefits, thousands of already poor men across Maryland, and the United States more broadly, could be subjected to deepening poverty as their only source of income is garnished.
 Reportedly, the number affected could climb as high as 275,000 men.

-To add insult to injury, in most of these cases where the accounts are being frozen due to unpaid child support, the children are already grown into adults.
+To add insult to injury, in most of these cases where the accounts are being frozen due to unpaid child support, the children have already grown into adults.
 Most of the unpaid money is in the form of interest.
 If these adult children received welfare at any point, the outstanding child support payments are owed to the state.
 This means the children will never even see the money.

 If an individual in Maryland is worried that he or she could be affected by this transition because they have unpaid child support, that individual would do well to seek a modification of child support.